GRI content index

 Legal actions for anti-competitive behaviour, antitrust, and monopoly practices

-In 2019, no proceedings due to anti-competitive behaviour or violations of anti-trust and monopoly law were reported or ascertained at AMAG.
-Moreover, no significant fines were paid due to non-compliance with laws and regulations in the social and business area in 2019.
+In 2020, no proceedings due to anti-competitive behaviour or violations of anti-trust and monopoly law were reported or ascertained at AMAG.
+Moreover, no fines were paid due to non-compliance with laws and regulations in the social and business area in 2020.